Autodesk/orion-ui/packages/hig-custom-fiber-renderer/README.md

    * on${Event}
    *
    * Takes an event listener as an argument and returns a disposable.
    * internally this listener should be wired to the DOM.
+Check interface.json for these methods as well.
    *
    * Example
    *